What are Indiana court records?

 US District Courts

-The Us has 94 district courts (trial courts).
+The US has 94 district courts (trial courts).
 This circuit of courtrooms is recognized as the U.S. District Courts.
-These courts are federal trial courts who hear both civil and criminal matters.
+These courts are federal trial courts that hear both civil and criminal matters.
 The intention of district courts will be to solve cases by figuring out each of the case facts and working with present laws to establish a determination.
 All affairs heard by district courts, no matter whether civil or criminal in nature, are federal government concerns.

 Indiana Circuit Courts